millicast/millicast-sdk/CONTRIBUTING.md

 > Note: There are some requirements to take into account before running E2E tests.
 Make sure to take a look at [those](#e2e-testing).

 #### Unit testing
-If you want to run only unit tests, then you have to move to the `millicast-sdk` package:
+If you want to run only unit tests, navigate to the `millicast-sdk` package.
 ```sh
 cd packages/millicast-sdk
 npm run test-unit